Egor-Skriptunoff/json4lua/README.md

         4       7
 ```

-### Traversing (dry run decoding JSON without creating the result on Lua side) and partial decoding of JSON
+### Traversing (dry run decoding without creating the result on Lua side) and partial decoding

 Traverse is useful to reduce memory usage: no memory-consuming objects are being created in Lua while traversing.
-Function `json.traverse(s, callback, pos)` traverses JSON,
-and invokes user-supplied callback function for each item found inside JSON.
+Function `json.traverse(s, callback, pos)` traverses JSON and invokes user-supplied callback function for each item found inside JSON.

-Callback function arguments:
+`callback()` function arguments:
 ```
 path, json_type, value, pos, pos_last
-      path      is array of nested JSON identifiers, this array is empty for root JSON element json_type is one of "null"/"boolean"/"number"/"string"/"array"/"object"
-      value     is defined when json_type is "null"/"boolean"/"number"/"string", value == nil for "object"/"array"
-      pos       is 1-based index of first character of current JSON element pos_last  is 1-based index of last character of current JSON element (defined only when "value" ~= nil)
+   path      is array of nested JSON identifiers, this array is empty for root JSON element json_type is one of "null"/"boolean"/"number"/"string"/"array"/"object" value     is element's value for "null"/"boolean"/"number"/"string", nil for "object"/"array" pos       is 1-based index of first character of current JSON element pos_last  is 1-based index of last character of current JSON element (defined only when value ~= nil)
 ```
 By default, `value` is `nil` for JSON arrays/objects.
 Nevertheless, you can get any array/object decoded (instead of get traversed) while traversing JSON.
-In order to do that, callback function must return true when invoked for that element (when `value == nil`).
+In order to do that, `callback` function must return `true` when invoked for that element (when `value == nil`).
-This array/object decoded as Lua value will be sent to you on next invocation of callback function (`value ~= nil`).
+This array/object (decoded as Lua value) will be sent to you on next invocation of callback function (`value ~= nil`).

 Traverse example: